kaiqingy/DataVisualGuru/Final_Presentation.md

-# Part III: The final deliverable
+# Part III: Link to the Final Project Shorthand
 ## Final Data Visualization
+The short story link